Korzer420/LoreMaster/README.md

 This example would do the following:
 - The Imposter Power will stay completely active once obtained.
 - The United we Stand Power is acquired and permanently active.
-- The Screw the Rules Power doesn't work at all (Only for the tracker).
+- The Screw the Rules Power is a requirement for globally activating the powers in Dirtmouth/King's Pass but itself does nothing.
 - The True Form ability can be acquired as normal but it will not be a requirement to fully enable the Dirtmouth/King's Pass powers globally.

 You can ignore a line if you insert a "#" somewhere in the line.